eavanvalkenburg/pysiaalarm/README.rst

 The SIAClient takes these arguments:

 - host: if there is a specific host to talk to, usually has '' for localhost.
-- port: the tcp port your alarm system listens to.
+- port: the TCP port your alarm system communicates with.
 - accounts: list of type SIAAccount that are to be allowed to send messages to this server
 - function: a function that will be called for every event that it handles, takes only a SIAEvent as parameter and does not pass back anything.